Skip to main content

 Direct Application

-For some roles within the Security Service, like foreign language analyst or security guard, you would not need any specific qualifications.
-Entry would be based on the experience and skills you could bring to the role, for instance fluency in a language like Russian or Mandarin.
+For some roles within the Security Service, like language specialist, you may not need any specific qualifications.
+Entry would be based on the experience and skills you could bring to the role, for instance fluency in a second language like Russian or Mandarin.

 There could also be opportunities for you if you have technical, vocational or professional qualifications in subjects like electronics or accountancy.

-For support jobs such as business officer or administration assistant, you may need five GCSEs at grades 9 to 4 (A* to C) or equivalent including English and maths, or have relevant office-based experience.
+For support jobs such as business officer or administration assistant, you'll need five GCSEs at grades 9 to 4 (A* to C) or equivalent including English and maths, or have relevant office-based experience.

 More Information